subsquid/docs/docs/deploy-squid/pg-addon.md

 ---
 sidebar_position: 30
-title: Postgres addon
+title: Postgres add-on
-description: Provision and scale postgress for a squid
+description: Provision and scale postgres for a squid
 ---

-# Postgres addon
+# Postgres add-on

 To provision a postgres instance, add the `addons.postgres:` section to the deployment manifest.
-The addon deploys a Postgres 14 instance and injects the `DB_NAME`, `DB_USER`, `DB_PASS`, `DB_PORT` environment variables to the `api` and `processor` squid services.
+The add-on deploys a Postgres 14 instance and injects the `DB_NAME`, `DB_USER`, `DB_PASS`, `DB_PORT` environment variables to the `api` and `processor` squid services.

 ## Config options

-The addon supports additional PG config options:
+The add=on supports additional PG config options:

 | Name                                 | Description                                                            | Type      | Default value  | Optional   |
 |:------------------------------------:|:----------------------------------------------------------------------:|:---------:|:--------------:|:----------:|